-Any organization that collects, processes, analyzes, or stores data needs to be aware of the risks to this data.
-And this is especially true for organizations that collect, process, analyze, or store financial data.
+Any organisation that collects, processes, analyses, or stores data needs to be aware of the risks to this data.
+And this is especially true for organisations that collect, process, analyse, or store financial data.

 But why is PCI DSS compliance such an important step in the perennial security journey?

 Two words - data breach.

 A PCI DSS compliant firm has the industry-accepted stamp of approval that confirms it is able to safeguard its customers’ sensitive financial data.
 Moreover, it also indicates a willingness to make the substantial effort required to achieve and maintain said compliance.
 This, in turn, signals its reliability and trustworthiness, which can positively affect its financial health and reputation.

 There are 12 primary ‘requirements’ for PCI DSS compliance, broadly classified into six ‘goals’.

 |Build and maintain a secure network and system||1.
 Install and maintain a firewall configuration to protect cardholder data